-• A Council that is 'Fit for the Future'.
+A Council that is 'Fit for the Future'.

-The Strategic Plan not only sets out our strategic direction but also provides the context for the Annual Action Plan (which is approved by Council each year in February).
-This identifies and focuses on 10 key activities/projects (known as the Corporate Top 10), in order to achieve progress against the aspirations in the Strategic Plan.
+The Strategic Plan not only sets out our strategic direction but also provides the context for our performance monitoring.
+Up to and including the 2017/18 financial year, this monitoring was carried out using an Annual Action Plan which was approved by Council for the following year in February.
+This identified and focused on 10 key activities/projects (known as the Corporate Top 10), in order to achieve progress against the aspirations in the Strategic Plan.